 In summary, no matter which style you use:

-• Consistency is key – various variations of each style exist but you must be consistent at all times
+- Consistency is key – there variations within each style but you must be consistent

 - Two styles may not be used in the same work

 - Always follow the style your professor requests no matter your discipline

 - Ensure that you use genuine sources at all times